ElectricToy/ld42/docs/LD42 Design Document and Log.md

 #### Questions

 Flying between planets is just a warp animation, or do you actually navigate there?
 Navigating would only be interesting if the path was interesting: avoiding clouds or asteroids for example.

+# DECISION

+I think I should choose the game based on the simplicity/ease of finishing on time.
+Let's think through the implementation of each.